WFEA

-WFEA (1370 AM) is a talk radio station in Manchester, New Hampshire.
-WFEA's studios and offices are on N. Commercial St. in Manchester.
-Its AM transmitter is located in Merrimack at the location of its original studio building.
-Its signal is simulcast on translator station W260CF at 99.9 MHz.
-The FM transmitter is located on Mount Uncanoonuc in Goffstown.
+WFEA (1370 kHz) is a commercial AM radio station in Manchester, New Hampshire, airing a talk radio format.
+It is owned and operated by Saga Communications of New England LLC, which also owns 95.7 WZID and 96.5 WMLL.
+WFEA's studios and offices are on North Commercial Street in Manchester.

-WFEA operates with a directional antenna both day and night.
-One of the towers in the Merrimack array is a diamond-shaped "Blaw-Knox", a smaller version of the famous Blaw Knox tower of WLW in Cincinnati, Ohio.
-WFEA is owned and operated by Saga Communications of New England LLC, which also owns 95.7 WZID and 96.5 WMLL.
-WFEA is simulcast on the HD2 channel of WMLL.
-Until February 1, 2017, it was on the HD3 channel of WZID.
+WFEA is powered at 5,000 watts, using a directional antenna with a two-tower array.
+Its AM transmitter is on Danial Webster Highway (U.S. Route 3) in Merrimack, at its original studio building.
+One of the towers in the Merrimack array is a diamond-shaped "Blaw-Knox", a smaller version of the famous Blaw Knox tower of WLW in Cincinnati.
+Programming is also heard on FM translator station W260CF at 99.9 MHz.
+The FM transmitter is on Mount Uncanoonuc in Goffstown.
+WFEA is simulcast on the HD2 digital subchannel of WMLL.
+Until February 1, 2017, it was on the HD3 subchannel of WZID.

 Programming

+Weekdays begin with the WFEA Morning Update, a news and interview show hosted by Jeff Chidester.
+The rest of the weekday schedule is nationally syndicated programs hosted by Boston-based Howie Carr and Grace Curley, Armstrong & Getty, The Mark Levin Show, CBS Eye on the World with John Batchelor, America in the Morning and Red Eye Radio.

-On weekdays, WFEA carries syndicated shows hosted by Doug Stephan, Hugh Hewitt, Clark Howard, Boston-based Howie Carr, Mark Levin, John Batchelor and Red Eye Radio.
-On weekends, shows on money, health, home repair, travel, cars and technology are heard, some of which are paid brokered programming.
-Weekend syndicated hosts include Kim Komando, Lars Larson and Bill Handel.
-Most hours begin with CBS Radio News.
+On weekends, shows on money, health, home repair, law, travel, cars and technology are heard, some of which are paid brokered programming.
+Weekend syndicated hosts include Kim Komando, Lars Larson, Larry Kudlow, Rudy Maxa, Jill Schlesinger and Bill Handel.
+Most hours begin with an update from CBS News Radio.

 History

 Early years

-WFEA has been broadcasting continuously since 9:00 a.m. on March 1, 1932, making it New Hampshire's oldest radio station.
-It has always had the same call sign.
+WFEA has been broadcasting continuously since 9:00 a.m. on March 1, 1932.
+It is New Hampshire's oldest radio station and has always had the same call sign.
 Over the years, WFEA has had 10 owners.
-On March 1, 1932, WFEA became an affiliate of the Yankee Network and CBS.
+From its first day on the air, WFEA was an affiliate of the Yankee Network and the CBS Radio Network.

-Before the enactment of the North American Regional Broadcasting Agreement (NARBA) in 1941, WFEA broadcast on 1340 kilocycles.
+Before the enactment of the North American Regional Broadcasting Agreement (NARBA) in 1941, WFEA broadcast on 1340 kHz.
 It transmitted with 1,000 watts by day and 500 watts at night.
 It was owned by the New Hampshire Broadcasting Company.

 Move to AM 1370

 After NARBA, WFEA shifted to AM 1370, with 5,000 watts around the clock.
 WFEA switched its affiliation to the NBC Red Network and the Mutual Broadcasting System.
-During the "Golden Age of Radio," WFEA carried NBC and Mutual's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts.
+During the "Golden Age of Radio", WFEA carried NBC and Mutual's schedule of dramas, comedies, news, sports, variety shows, soap operas, game shows and big band broadcasts.

 As network programming shifted from radio to TV, in the 1950s and 1960s, WFEA evolved into a Top 40 sound.
-As contemporary music listeners switched to FM, WFEA began airing a full service Hot AC format in the mid-1980s.
+As contemporary music listeners switched to FM, WFEA began airing a full service hot AC format in the mid-1980s.
 By the late 1980s, it switched to mainstream adult contemporary music.